WINTER 2024 COURSE REGISTRATION

 As a General Arts and Science student, you will choose all of your courses.
 Payment of your deposit (or full tuition fees for international students) is required in order to register in your courses.
-Available courses for fall 2023 will be available here as of June 30 and registration will open on July 31 at a first come first served basis.
+Available courses for Winter 2024 will be available here as of November 6 and registration will open on December 5 at a first come first served basis.

 How to Register

 Step 1: Select your mandatory and elective courses